-Hashmaps offer quick data operations.
-The hash function decides where to store each item, making access super fast.
-Keep in mind, hashmaps are unordered, so they don't work well for sorted data.
-Sometimes, collisions happen when two keys end up in the same spot, but good hash functions help avoid this problem.
+Hashmap operations are very fast.
+The hash function decides where to store each item, so you can jump straight to it.
+The catch: hashmaps are unordered, so they don't work well when you need sorted data.
+Sometimes collisions happen when two keys land at the same spot, but good hash functions keep these rare.

 # Hash Function: Converts key (string) into an index